-Based on the results of indept interviews, it shows that the sharing economy must be socialized more widely to respond to externalities caused by digital economy. the In addition. the implementation government of preventive measures is very important to prevent negative externalities from the digital economy.
-Public concerns include regulatory irregularities, lack of (Garnov et al., 2020; Sama et al., 2022).
+Based on the results of indept interviews, it shows that the sharing economy must be socialized more widely to respond to externalities caused by the digital economy.
+In addition, the implementation of government preventive measures is very important to prevent negative externalities from the digital economy.
+Public concerns include regulatory irregularities, lack of transparency and fair allocation of resources (Garnov et al., 2020; Sama et al., 2022).